moznion/syntastic-cpanfile/README.md

 # How to install

-Copy syntax\_checker/cpanfile to the syntastic directory.
+Add symbolic link to syntax\_checker/cpanfile
 e.g.)

+    (In syntastic-cpanfile directory;)
+    ln -s `pwd`/syntax_checker/cpanfile ~/.vim/bundle/syntastic/syntax_checkers/cpanfile

+And also you can use a way to copy the directory.
+(Maybe this way is not good...)
+e.g.)

+    (In syntastic-cpanfile directory;)
     cp -R syntax_checker/cpanfile/ ~/.vim/bundle/syntastic/syntax_checkers/

-And also you can use symbolic link.
-(I think, this way is better...)

 # Configuration and Environment